 Team Stars & Stripes will face a team from the American Football Academy (AFA) at Yuanshen Stadium in the Pudong district of Shanghai.
 The American players and coaches will host an American football clinic in both Beijing and Shanghai for local Chinese players discovering a sport growing in popularity in China.

 Chris Adamson coached future first round NFL Draft pick Bjoern Werner at Salisbury School in Connecticut when the German DE came to the United States as a member of Global Football’s International Student Program as a high school sophomore.
-This summer, Adamson’s Viewpoint School hosted visitors from Ritsumeikan Uji High School in Japan, whose developing student-athletes visit America annually through Global Football.
+Last summer, Adamson’s Viewpoint School hosted visitors from Ritsumeikan Uji High School in Japan, whose developing student-athletes visit America annually through Global Football.

 Bill Gallagher played in the same backfield as Patrick Steenberge at Notre Dame and has taken charge of Team Stars & Stripes for the past four journeys overseas, visiting France, Germany, Italy, Ireland and Spain.

 Jerry Ralph was the offensive coordinator for Team USA, which won the Global Football-organized NFL Global Junior Championship during the week of Super Bowl in San Diego in 2003, featuring the Under 19 national teams of USA, Canada, Japan, Mexico and Europe.

 John Storey has been a member of the Team Stars & Stripes squad’s coaching staff for all eight years on visits to Japan and Europe.
 He first traveled with Global Football in 1997 as the offensive line coach with John Carroll University, and most recently as a coach for the NCAA D-III select team at the Tazon de Estrellas in Mexico.